An Efficient Algorithm for Minimizing Ordered Norms in Fractional Load Balancing: Introduction

 Our algorithm accepts only oracle solutions of good customers.
 Weak duality implies that there always exists a good customer.
 To ensure feasibility of the final solution $\frac{1}{T}S(nT)$, solutions of total weight $T$ must be collected for every customer.
 We encode this directly in the cost budget.
 If, at time $t$, solutions of total weight $T$ have already been collected for customer $c$, we have $\sigma_c(t) = 0$.
 We call such customers \emph{inactive} at time $t$, and \emph{active} otherwise.
 Only active customers can be good.
 With this strategy, we can bound the total cost by

 where $c(t)$ is the customer whose oracle solution was chosen last before time $t$.
-We show that our dynamic cost budget satisfies $\int_{0}^{nT} \sigma_{c(t)}(t) \ \text{d}t \leq T + \eta^{-1} \ln n$ for every realization of the algorithm, which is a key ingredient of our convergence proof.
+We show that our dynamic cost budget satisfies $\int_{0}^{nT} \sigma_{c(t)}(t) \ \text{d}t \leq T + \frac{\ln n}{\eta}$ for every realization of our randomized algorithm, which is a key ingredient of our proof.
 Further, our cost budget does not decrease too rapidly: For every \mbox{$\xi > 0$} such that customer $c$ is active at time $t+\xi$, we have

 Together with the bounded gradient increase of $\nabla \Psi$ (cf.\ \cref{thm:norm_approximation}), this allows us to take sufficiently large steps $\xi$, while guaranteeing that the chosen customer remains good on the entire interval $[t,t+\xi)$.
 We choose the cost budget as the softmax of the remaining solution weight that needs to be collected for each active customer.